ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

+### 📅 2025-08-12 – Wrapper work
+ - Experimenting with:
+   - Curved lines (Currently 2D CNC style with end point and center.)
+   - Text generating, will take some time...
+   - Offset wire, bending and such.

+---

 ### 📅 2025-08-11 – Linux Wrapper
  - Linux Wrapper
    - A lot of debugging to find the culprit, but finally it works on Linux.